‘Teen Mom 2’: Javi Marroquin ‘Open’ To Dating Co-Star Briana DeJesus

 Teen Mom 2 star Javi Marroquin is a single man yet again after splitting with his most recent girlfriend, Lauren Comeau.
-Javi, who is the father of Kailyn Lowry’s son, Lincoln, recently spoke out about rumors that he and his MTV co-star, Briana DeJesus may have a thing, and his words may surprise fans.
+Javi, who is the father of Kailyn Lowry’s son, Lincoln, recently spoke out about rumors that he and his MTV co-star, Briana DeJesus, may have a thing, and his words may surprise fans.

 According to Radar Online, Javi Marroquin told the publication that he would absolutely be “open to dating” Briana DeJesus.
 The Teen Mom 2 dad says that Briana is “really cool” and that he loves her entire family.
 Marroquin goes on to say that DeJesus is “really beautiful” and that the two often “text back and forth.”